Interior design colour theory

 Complementary colours are opposite each other on the colour wheel, so red and green, blue and orange, and yellow and purple.
 Colour theory says that these colours go well together.
 Now, this doesn’t mean you need to deck out a room half-and-half (unless you want it to feel like Christmas year-round, a bold red and green room probably isn’t the way to go), but you can use these complementary pairs to inspire accents in a room with one main hue.

 But complementary colours aren’t the only way to choose a colour scheme.
-An analogous colour scheme comprises of colours that sit right next to each other on the colour wheel, and are perfect for creating a monochromatic look.
-Then there’s triadic colour schemes.
-These pairings of three colours that form a triangle on the colour wheel (think all three primary colours), which are ideal if you want to go extra bright and bold.
+An analogous colour scheme comprises colours that sit right next to each other on the colour wheel, and are perfect for creating a monochromatic look.
+Then there are triadic colour schemes.
+These pairings of three colours that form a triangle on the colour wheel (think all three primary colours), are ideal if you want to go extra bright and bold.

 Turn up (or down) the heat: warm and cool undertones